 , and nlf_objfun

-construct stateful objective functions.
-These functions can be passed to any optim
+stateful objective functions.
+These functions can be passed to

 The fact that the objective functions are stateful means that each such function stores in memory the results of the last time it was called.
 This makes it very easy to extract information about the fitted model regardless of the optimization routine.
 See the help documentation for examples.